iwsif/Java_Swing/README.md

 **Scan all 65535 ports with the help of java sockets!!**

-Run(if you want to use tor as proxy):
+if you want to use tor as proxy:

      sudo apt-get install tor (DEBIAN,UBUNTU) or sudo yum install tor (CENTOS,FEDORA,SUSE,REDHAT).